rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/K8sClusterAddInput.md

 - serviceAccountName: System.String
   - Supported in v9.1+
       The name of the RSC service account.
-- eksConfig: EksConfigInput
-  - The configuration for adding an EKS cluster.
 - distribution: System.String
   - Supported in v9.1+
       Distribution of the Kubernetes cluster to be added.
+- pullSecret: System.String
+  - Supported in v9.1+
+      The pull secret required for pulling Rubrik container images.
+- transport: System.String
+  - Supported in v9.1+
+      The transport type used for communication with the Kubernetes cluster.
+- isAutoPsCreationEnabled: System.Boolean
+  - Specifies whether to enable automatic protection set creation for the Kubernetes cluster.
 - clientSecret: System.String
   - Supported in v9.1+
       The client secret for the service account.